Speaking

 CUNY, 2015, 2016

-KEYNOTES, PANELS, PRESENTATIONS and WORKSHOPS
+SELECT PANELS, PRESENTATIONS and WORKSHOPS

-Mental health and journalism: How journalists can responsibly report on it and take care of themselves MOOC, Knight Foundation, 2022
+Mental health and journalism: How journalists can responsibly report on it and take care of themselves, MOOC, Knight Foundation, 2022

 8-week Intensive Podcast Course, Columbia University, 2020